quickfeed/quickfeed/doc/dev.md

 ### Slugs

-When retrieving team, organization or repository by name, GitHub expects a slugified string instead of a full name as displayed on the organization page.
+When retrieving organization or repository by name, GitHub expects a slugified string instead of a full name as displayed on the organization page.
 For example, organization with a name like `QuickFeed Test Org` will have slugified name `quickfeed-test-org`.

 [URL slugs explained](http://patterns.dataincubator.org/book/url-slug.html)